General rules for Irish Shows Association Championships 2009

 4. No other sponsor may be involved in qualifying classes.

-8. Shows appoint competent well-briefed persons to act as Stewards, who must ensure that only animals (or other exhibits) which are eligible to compete and those whose documentation is in order are allowed to proceed to the judging ring.
+8. Shows should appoint competent well-briefed persons to act as Stewards, who must ensure that only animals (or other exhibits) which are eligible to compete and those whose documentation is in order are allowed to proceed to the judging ring.

 9. Animal Passports must be read by a Veterinary Surgeon appointed by the show.